ucg8j/blog/posts/goodbye-whatsapp.md

 - If you found this post useful, feel free to share it.

 - Signal is a Not-For-Profit and relies on donations.
-You can donate directly.
+You can [donate directly](https://signal.org/donate/).
 If you use Amazon Smile, you can set up the donations to go to the "Signal Technology Foundation".

 👋 See you on Signal!

 # ℹ️ Other tidbits
 - If your groups don't move, then a possible solution is to setup a WhatsApp<->Signal bridge using a separate phone+disposable sim using [Matrix bridges](https://matrix.org/bridges/)
 - [Interesting article](https://danielbmarkham.com/the-platform-is-the-enemy/), not on Whatsapp but social media generally.
->With the phone, I know who I want to call and why.
-I push buttons and we are connected.
-The tech helps me do what I've already decided to do.
-With Facebook, on the other hand, they get paid to show me things in a certain order.
-The premise is that I'm waiting (or "exploring" if you prefer) until I find something to interact with.
-The phone is a tool for me to use.
-I am the tool Facebook is using.
-I am no longer acting.
-I am reacting.
 - AMA on reddit - [here's the teddit link](https://teddit.net/r/technology/comments/kt91qk/signal_private_messenger_team_here_we_support_an/).
 - [Apparently](https://officechai.com/stories/whatsapps-original-founder-brian-actons-new-app-signal-becomes-top-free-app-in-india/) 'Signal has become India’s top free app on the App store.
 More than 100,000 users installed Signal across the app stores of Apple and Google in the last two days'